Forest Lawn Memorial Park (Hollywood Hills): Plaza of Mesoamerican Heritage

 The Plaza of Mesoamerican Heritage had indigenous/non-Christian sculptures by Meliton Salas Rodriguez, of Guadalajara, Mexico.
 Salas used hand tools to first quarry, then work, the native Mexican stone into precisely scaled, detailed replicas of artwork and artifacts that are representative of the Aztec, Huastec, Maya, Mixtec, Olmec, Teotihuacan, Toltec, Totonac, and Zapotec civilizations that preceded both Spanish colonialism and modern Mexican culture.
 The Plaza stood in contrast to the Christian and patriotic American themes which were originally reflective of the culture at Forest Lawn Hollywood Hills and other Forest Lawn Memorial Parks since their inception by Christian American businessman Hubert L. Eaton.
 A smooth Olmecan head, an intricate Aztec sun calendar and a sinuous Teotihuacan bas relief were some of the sculptural features of the plaza that were set off by crushed stone walkways and complemented by groupings of Mesoamerican plants.

 The entire display, however, has been removed and placed in storage.

 Notable interments

-Many prominent people, especially from the entertainment industry, are interred at Forest Lawn.
+Many prominent people, especially from the entertainment industry, are interred at Forest Lawn, including Brittany Murphy, Matthew Perry, Bette Davis, Paul Walker, Aaron Carter, Bill Paxton, Bob Barker, and Peter Cullen.